antmelekhin/ansible-role-containerd/README.md

 Containrd
 =========

-An Ansible role to install Containerd.
+An Ansible role to install and configure Containerd.

 Requirements
 ------------